alexwlchan/iam-policy-document-tester/README.md

 ## Usage: how can somebody else use this?

-Read the code in [iam_tester.py](iam_tester.py), then the working example in [example.py](example.py).
+Read the code in [iam_tester.py](iam_tester.py), then look at the worked example in [example.py](example.py).

-There are probably some hidden assumptions about how we use IAM roles at Wellcome, but you might get it working.
+Hopefully there's enough there to get started.

+You need an IAM role with administrator access (in particular, one that can create, update and destroy IAM roles).